Coding is the core of what most developers do and as an activity requires sufficient levels of concentration to be performed effectively.

 For those that enjoy listening to music, while we all have different tastes, ideally play music that doesn’t have lyrics which can be more distracting than instrumental and background music.

 According to entrepreneur.com there are 6 types of music that are shown to dramatically improve productivity.
-All except one type on this are without lyrics which again suggests this is the ideal type of music to play when trying to focus.
+All except one type on this list are without lyrics which again suggests this is the ideal type of music to play when trying to focus.

 Also play music suitable for the level of concentration you need.
 The playlist doesn’t matter as much if you’re doing a lighter task that you know doesn’t require high levels of concentration and you can carry out with ease.